Khuram514/ai_trading_journal/README.md

+## Important: Let’s make this journal better together!
+I want to create a product that works well for everyone.
+If there’s something you don’t like or a feature you’re missing, please share your thoughts in the Discussions section of this repository or in the Feedback section on tradejournal.one (after logging in, go to Ecosystem → Feedback).

 # 🔍 About

 **TradeJournal** is a free, AI-powered platform that helps traders and investors track and improve their performance.
 By logging your trades, you can access analytics and AI-generated reports that show strengths, weaknesses, and areas for improvement.